 Infinite Growth on a Finite Planet

 “Global civilization has an operating system.
 It is disastrously flawed.
 It is killing us.
 It is known by two common names: money and growth economics.
-Money is a virus of the mind which uses humanity [and nature] for its own reproduction.” – Stuart Scott, Director of Scientists’ Warning“
+Money is a virus of the mind which uses humanity [and nature] for its own reproduction.” – Stuart Scott, Director of the Facing Future Initiative“

 Among the myriad threats now facing humanity, our current economic system is a top culprit.
 It is an economy based on a form of capitalism often referred to as neoclassical or limitless growth economy.
 In this video presentation Stuart Scott explains further: